vafakaramzadegan/Phpy/README.md

 ```

 Assuming that the directory `/home/YourUserName/Documents/python_scripts` exists on your computer, the `www-data` user must have access to read and execute python scripts inside it.

-now, create a python file inside the directory. let's call it `test_python.py` and paste the following code inside it:
+now, create a python file inside the directory and paste the following code in it. let's call it `test_python.py`:

 ```python
 import sys